KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Fair Strides, patch by JCarter426

-**Description:** The Handmaiden has an inhumanly thin waist and scrawny arms by default.
+**Description:** The Handmaiden, a possible companion, originally has an inhumanly thin waist and scrawny arms, the latter of which makes no sense for her character.
 This mod fixes both as best it can, leaving her appearing more realistic and giving her at least some indication of upper arm strength.

 **Category & Tier:** Appearance Change / 2 - Recommended